CATHOLIC ASSOCIATION FOR INTERNATIONAL PEACE RECORDS, 1926-1968, 7.0 feet.

 JUSTICE AND PEACE CENTER (MILWAUKEE) RECORDS, 1971-1983, 1.7 feet.

-Records of an advocacy and research organization, founded by the Capuchin Franciscan Friars in 1971 and later supported by nine religious communities, including general
+Records of an advocacy and research organization, founded by the Capuchins in 1971 and later supported by nine religious communities, including general

 administrative records, minutes of staff and board meetings, newsletters and other publications, and subject files.
 The center closed in 1982.